Everest Base Camp Trekking via Jiri – 24 Days

 Day 7: Junbesi (2,700 m) 6 to 7 hours walk

-Today, we trigger our trek early morning with a steep climb through Rhododendron, pine and juniper forests followed by few scattered farmhouses and tea houses till Lamjura pass.
-Enjoying the awesome view of green hills trial drops towards Sherpa village Junbesi by crossing a lovely forest.
+Today, we trigger our trek early morning with a steep climb through Rhododendron, pine, and juniper forests followed by few scattered farmhouses and tea houses till Lamjura pass.
+Enjoying the awesome view of green hills trail drops towards Sherpa village Junbesi by crossing a lovely forest.
 This night will be spent at the lodge in Junbesi.

 Day 8: Acclimatization day

 Though we are at acceptable elevation, we have separated this day as acclimatization day to make our trip more easy and effective.
-This day, we spend our day by exploring Junbesi (Sherpa village) or by hiking up to Phugmochhe to visit traditional Sherpa Art center.
-For remaining few hours, we rest at a lodge and spent this overnight at same lodge in Junbesi.
+This day, we spend our day exploring Junbesi (Sherpa village) or by hiking up to Phugmochhe to visit the traditional Sherpa Art center.
+For the remaining few hours, we rest at a lodge and spent this overnight at the same lodge in Junbesi.

 Day 9: Trek to Nunthala (2,194 m) 6 to 7 hours walk

-Today crossing a wooden bridge, we reach trail junction and following that trial, we climb up the pleasing forest and descent to Phurteng to sight the first view of giant Mount Everest along with many other famous mountains too.
-Continuing walk through crossing numerous of rivers and settlements along Trakshindo La pass, we walk down to Trashingo.
-From here, short walk passing rhododendron forest and terraced fields offers Nunthala for an overnight stay.
+Today crossing a wooden bridge, we reach the trail junction, and following that trial, we climb up the pleasing forest and descent to Phurteng to sight the first view of giant Mount Everest along with many other famous mountains too.
+Continuing walk through crossing numerous rivers and settlements along Trakshindo La pass, we walk down to Trashingo.
+From here, a short walk passing rhododendron forest and terraced fields offer Nunthala for an overnight stay.

 Day 10: Trek to Khari Khola (2,040 m) 4 to 5 hours walk

-Today, we develop our trial descending downward towards Dudh Koshi River till we meet the bridge.
-After crossing the bridge across the river, we walk towards Jubing passing terraced fields and forests and then we straight head toward Churkha and from here, easy step climb takes us to a Sherpa village of Khari Khola to spend a night.
+Today, we develop our trial descending down towards the Dudh Koshi River till we meet the bridge.
+After crossing the bridge across the river, we walk towards Jubing passing terraced fields and forests, and then we straight head toward Churkha, and from here, an easy step climb takes us to a Sherpa village of Khari Khola to spend a night.

 Day 11: Trek to Paiya (2,730 m) 5 to 6 hours walk

-Developing our easy steps forward from Khari Khola, the trial first takes to cross a suspension bridge and a steep ascend offers Bupsa.
-From Bupsa, the trial further rises towards Kharte crossing woods and few tea shops and we continue our walk forward viewing mountains until we reach Paiya.
+Developing our easy steps forward from Khari Khola, the trail first takes to cross a suspension bridge and a steep ascend offers Bupsa.
+From Bupsa, the trial further rises towards Kharte crossing woods and few tea shops and we continue our walk forward-viewing mountains until we reach Paiya.
 After stepping Paiya, we spent our night there.

 Day 12: Trek to Phakding (2,652 m) 6 to 7 hours walk

-Quitting Paiya at morning time, we pass Surke walking through wining trials and climb towards Chaurikharka (best fertile land of Khumbu Region).
-Continuing our walk, after a short time we can join regular Everest Base Camp trail at Lukla and after 3 to 4 hours walk from Lukla, Phakding is steeped.
+Quitting Paiya in the morning time, we pass Surke walking through winding trails and climb towards Chaurikharka (best fertile land of Khumbu Region).
+Continuing our walk, after a short time we can join the regular Everest Base Camp trail at Lukla and after a 3 to 4 hours walk from Lukla, Phakding is steeped.
 After that, this night will be spent at the lodge in Phakding.